qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 Results
 -------

-Within the qibolab API, a variety of result types are available, contingent upon the chosen acquisition options.
+Within the Qibolab API, a variety of result types are available, contingent upon the chosen acquisition options.
 These results can be broadly classified into three main categories, based on the AcquisitionType:

 - Integrated Results (:class:`qibolab.result.IntegratedResults`)
 - Raw Waveform Results (:class:`qibolab.result.RawWaveformResults`)